-- All programs should use the Homeless Management Information System (HMIS) wherein all end users must abide by the NC HMIS User and Participation Agreements, including adherence to the strict privacy and confidentiality policies. - Staff supervisors of casework, counseling and/or case management services have, at a minimum, a bachelor's degree in a human service-related field and/or experience working with unsheltered individuals and families. - All program staff have written job descriptions that address tasks staff must perform and the minimum qualifications for the position. - The organization will train program staff on general topics such as self-care, teamwork, boundaries and ethics, and personal safety.
+- The organization selects employees and/or volunteers with adequate and appropriate knowledge, experience, and stability for working with unsheltered individuals and families. - The organization provides time for all employees and/or volunteers to attend webinars and/or trainings on program requirements, compliance, and best practices. - The organization trains all employees and/or volunteers on program policies and procedures, available local resources, and specific skill areas relevant to assisting clients in the program. - All programs should use the Homeless Management Information System (HMIS) wherein all end users must abide by the NC HMIS HMIS ONCCEH User and Participation Agreements, including adherence to the strict privacy and confidentiality policies. - Staff supervisors of casework, counseling and/or case management services have, at a minimum, a bachelor's degree in a human service-related field and/or experience working with unsheltered individuals and families. - All program staff have written job descriptions that address tasks staff must perform and the minimum qualifications for the position. - The organization will train program staff on general topics such as self-care, teamwork, boundaries and ethics, and personal safety.
 It will also train staff on specific skills necessary to effectively connect with unsheltered individuals, including, but not limited to, relationship-building, motivational interviewing, cultural competence, effective referrals and linkages, basic medical and mental health care, and conflict de-escalation. - The organization should share and train all program staff on the NC Balance of State CoC Street Outreach Written Standards.